vyaly/lab9/README.md

 question.

 Designate one person as person A, and the other as person B.
+Follow these steps as person A:
+- Make a new empty repo called lab9 on github
+- git clone (this railsdecal repo)
+- git remote rm origin
+- git remote add origin https://github.com/<your username>/lab9
+- git push origin master
-Have person A fork this repo on Github, go to Settings -> Collaborators, and add person B to the repo.
+Then on Github go to Settings -> Collaborators, and add person B to the repo.

-Person A:

-Person B:

-Now both partners should run
+Now partner B should run

-    git clone https://github.com/<your username>/lab9
+    git clone https://github.com/<partner A username>/lab9

 to start working on the app.
 There is a written portion of this lab, so write down your answers in ```lab9.txt``` and [submit them through the form](https://docs.google.com/forms/d/1wP6s8MEMzYgTYUKYeBcABGCi664EwrNLq763nCogTSg/viewform)!